w3c/w3c-website-redesign-html/docs/components/cards.md

 1. Simple cards with a distinct link that can be selected
 2. Block link cards, where the entire surface area can act as a link

+For both types of card, it is important to check that the heading level used fits in with the card's location in the page hierarchy.

 ## Simple cards

 These are found on the landing page template.
 The following examples show cards with either an image or icon to accompany the text.
 Cards can be text-only by omitting the icon markup/`<div class="card__image">`